cdipaolo/dipaolo.conner.sh/content/posts/introducing-gindoro.md

 _italics_ and **bold text** also work, as per usual!

 The font being used is Roboto Slab.
 By the way, did you notice how fast this rendered?
-The entire theme is only 36K and math support is using KaTeX (faster than MathJax) being brought in from a CDN.
+The entire theme is only 5449 bytes and math support is using KaTeX (faster than MathJax) being brought in from a CDN.

 You must be wondering about images, right about now.
 This image is large (I didn't feel like cropping it and self-hosting) so it probably took a little time to load: